MattCrook/encryption-decryption/encryption-decryption/README.md

 ## Encryption / Decryption
-This is not a perfect encryption code that would make the data trasfer safe.
+This is not a perfect encryption code that would make the data transfer safe.
 However, I think it perfectly illustrates how encryption works.
 It is simple, understandable, and usable

 WHAT IT DOES: